elastx/centos-cloudimg/README.md

 The username / password is set to be `centos` / `centos` in the test environment.
-It will have internet access, and you can SSH into the instance by running `ssh -o StrictHostKeyChecking=no -p 5555 localhost -l centos`.
+It will have internet access, and you can SSH into the instance by running `ssh -o NoHostAuthenticationForLocalhost=yes -p 5555 localhost -l centos`.